 With more career pathways and more learning options, guidance is more important than ever.
 Young people that have access to informed guidance and an opportunity to test out a variety of career pathways through work-based learning have a big leg up.
 In fact, the guidance gap may be a bigger barrier to more young people achieving success in life than the achievement gap.

-There are seven advisory functions that are or soon will be augmented services:
+There are seven core advisory functions that are increasingly augmented services:

 - Life skills: Learning financial literacy, digital citizenship, study skills and project management.

-- Profiles: Learners will develop comprehensive profiles and portfolios with examples of work available for autoscoring engines that will recommend next steps or unlock opportunities.
+- Profiles: Learners and advisors will develop comprehensive profiles and portfolios that recommend next steps or unlock opportunities.
+Blockchain startup Greenlight Credentials unlocks work-based and postsecondary opportunities for North Texas learners with comprehensive digital transcripts.

 In all seven of these functions, learners and advisors will be informed by background monitoring and smart recommendations.

-There are seven advisory functions that (for the next few years) will be important human services:
+There are seven advisory functions that are important human services:

-- Mindset: Support the development of innovation mindsets, including growth, team and maker elements through open-ended challenges.
+- Mindset: Support the development of entrepreneurial mindset, including growth, team and maker elements through open-ended challenges.
+The 50 engineering schools in the Kern Entrepreneurial Engineering Network (KEEN) focus on curiosity, connections, and creating value.

-- Peer mentoring: Foster peer learning and team building experiences.
-(Like Acton Academy, this could include high school students supporting goal setting for middle school students.)
+- Peer mentoring: Foster peer learning and team-building experiences.
+Like Acton Academy, this could include high school students supporting goal setting for middle school students.
+Like Crew at EL schools, adivsory group members support each other.

 - Place: Involve community partners as guest speakers and project mentors.
 Facilitate place-based learning experiences.

-The dynamic employment market and expanding array of high school and postsecondary learning options make advisory services mission critical.
+The dynamic employment market and expanding array of high school and postsecondary learning options make advisory systems mission-critical.

 There is a global market opportunity for products and services that support advisory services (in and out of school) that offer early warning systems, smart recommendations, links to career exploration and career-ready skill development.
-Advisory will soon be the best and most important example of AI-augmented services in education.
+Advisory will soon be the best and most important example of services augmented by smart tools.

 Stay in-the-know with innovations in learning by signing up for the weekly Smart Update.